thoughtbot/guides/README.md

 A guide for programming in style.

+High level guidelines:

+* Be consistent.
-Guideline number one: don't violate the conventions without a good reason.
+* Don't violate the conventions without a good reason.
-Guideline number two: be consistent.
-Guideline number three: don't rewrite existing code to follow this guide.
+* Don't rewrite existing code to follow this guide.

 Heroku
 ------